flenniken/statictea/docs/teaFunctions.md

 the third argument.

-The IF functions are special in a couple of ways, see the If Functions section.
+The IF functions are special in a couple of ways, see the IF Function section.

 You usually use boolean infix expressions for the condition, see: the Boolean Expressions section.

 ~~~javascript